 His mother, Henrietta Seuss Geisel, often soothed her children to sleep by ‘chanting’ rhymes she remembered from her childhood.

-Ted had one sister, Marnie, and by all accounts the two enjoyed a happy, comfortable childhood.
+Ted had one sister, Marnie, and the two seemed to have had a happy, comfortable childhood.

 Ted Geisel attended Springfield's Classical High School and later Dartmouth College.
 At Dartmouth, he worked on the college’s humour magazine the Jack-O-Lantern, eventually becoming its editor-in-chief.